dibe-sh/cleaner/docs/setup.md

 2. Make the executable file executable (e.g., `chmod +x cleaner` on Unix-based systems).
 3. Run the executable from the command line to start cleaning up directories.
 4. Refer to the [Usage Guide](./usage.md) for more details on running the app with different options.
-5. Enjoy a cleaner workspace with the Cleaner App!
+5. Enjoy a cleaner workspace with the Cleaner!